Merrimack Valley People for Peace

 We condemn all forms of terrorism.
 Further, we believe that war and oppression are acts of terror because they victimize innocent civilians in overwhelming numbers.
 The best way to fight terrorism, therefore, is not to participate in it by waging war but, instead, to respect global human rights and work to reduce the economic and social conditions that cause poverty and injustice in the world.

-We believe that military actions by recent U. S. administrations have caused the destruction of international law, weakened the peacekeeping and humanitarian roles of the United Nations, and made Americans less secure at home and abroad.
+We believe that military actions by recent US administrations have caused the destruction of international law, weakened the peacekeeping and humanitarian roles of the United Nations, and made Americans less secure at home and abroad.

 We believe that our country does not have the right to global military supremacy, the right to preemptively attack any sovereign nation assumed to be a potential threat, or the right to first use of nuclear weapons.

-We believe that the explosive Israeli/Palestinian conflict remains the major barrier to peace in the Middle East and that the U. S. must support and work for peace, dignity, and justice for all parties.
+We believe that the explosive Israeli/Palestinian conflict remains a major barrier to peace in the Middle East and that the US must support and work for peace, dignity, and justice for all parties.
+We denounce US support for Israel's occupation of Palestine and its oppression of the Palestinian people.

-We demand that our government act responsibly and clean up the soils and waters radiated by depleted uranium, including those areas in the United States.
+We demand that our government act responsibly and clean up the soils and waters radiated by depleted uranium, in other countries and in the United States We oppose any use of nuclear weapons and call for global nuclear disarmament.

-We condemn the reckless waste of our country's human and economic resources by the military-industrial complex.
 We believe that these billions of our tax dollars should be invested in sustainable energy, education, health care, jobs, housing, and support for global human rights.

-We support major increases in veterans' benefits, especially programs that treat war-related medical and mental health problems of veterans and their families.
+We support major increases in veterans' benefits, especially programs that treat war-related medical and mental health problems of veterans and their families

-We believe that the leaders of our government, past and present, should be held accountable for violations of the U. S. Constitution and international law.
+We believe that the leaders of our government, past and present, should be held accountable for violations of the US Constitution and international law.

 We support the establishment of a cabinet level Department of Peace.